Data-Driven Analysis of First-Order Methods via Distributionally Robust Optimization: Numerical experiments

 We now analyze the probabilistic performance of various first-order methods in unconstrained quadratic optimization, logistic regression, and Lasso.
 All code to reproduce our experiments is available at

-We focus on solving the minimization problems derived in Corollary~\ref{cor:conic-dro-pep} with the modifications discussed in Section~\ref{subsec:implementation}.
-For each experiment, we also use the curve fitting techniques from Section~\ref{subsec:data_driven_rates}.
-All examples are written in Python 3.12 and all problems are solved with the Clarabel solver with default setting~\cite{goulartClarabelInteriorpointSolver2024}.
-Also, we obtain the worst-case convergence bound by solving the corresponding PEP using the PEPit toolbox \cite{goujaudPEPitComputerassistedWorstcase2024}.
+We solve the minimization problems in Corollary~\ref{cor:conic-dro-pep}.
+We implement all examples in Python 3.13, formulate~\eqref{prob:dro-pep} with JAX 0.9.0, and solve the resulting problems with Clarabel 0.11 under default settings~\citep{goulartClarabelInteriorpointSolver2026}.
+We compute worst-case convergence bounds with PEPit 0.5.1~\citep{goujaudPEPitComputerassistedWorstcase2024}.

-\paragraph{Parameter selection} For each experiment, we generate $N=100$ i.i.d.\ samples, each consisting of function realizations and corresponding iterate trajectories, to form the~\eqref{prob:dro-pep} problem.
-According to Section~\ref{subsec:DRO}, the radius~$\varepsilon$ of Wasserstein ambiguity set in problem~\eqref{prob:dro-pep} controls the likelihood that the bound~\eqref{eq:worst-case-exp} holds.
-As commonly done in the DRO literature~\cite{mohajerinesfahaniDatadrivenDistributionallyRobust2018,gaoDistributionallyRobustStochastic2023}, use cross-validation over~$\varepsilon$ values to arrive at the performance guarantee with desired confidence~$1-\beta$.
-That is, we generate 10000 additional problems to estimate the true probability of constraint satisfaction defined in~\eqref{eq:worst-case-exp}.
-The cross-validation is performed over 10 logarithmically-spaced values~$\varepsilon \in [10^{-2}, 10^{1}]$, and we choose the smallest such~$\varepsilon$ value for~$\beta=0.05$.
-In the~$\cvar$ experiments, we fix~$\alpha = 0.1$, or the 90\textsuperscript{th}-percentile.